 FINDING: As described previously, all public services deemed necessary are reasonably available or are proposed to be provided by the partitioner.
+This criterion is met.

 4. Proposal will not have identifiable adverse impacts on adjoining or area land uses, public services and facilities, resource carrying capacities or on any significant resources.